strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/v4-plugin-migration.md

 A v3 plugin was enabled if it was manually installed or found in the `plugins` directory.

-In Strapi v4:
+In v4:

 - If a plugin is installed via the [automatic plugins discovery](/developer-docs/latest/plugins/plugins-intro.md#automatic-plugins-discovery) feature, it is automatically enabled.
 - While developing a local plugin, the plugin must explicitly be enabled in [the `./config/plugins.js` file](/developer-docs/latest/setup-deployment-guides/configurations/optional/plugins.md) of the Strapi application.

 <br/>

-Enabling a plugin in Strapi v4 should be done manually with the following procedure:
+Enabling a plugin in v4 should be done manually with the following procedure:

 1. _(optional)_ Create the `./config/plugins.js` file if it does not already exist.
 This JavaScript file should export an object and can take the `{ env }` object as an input (see [Environment configuration](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md) documentation).
 2. Within the object exported by `./config/plugins.js`, create a key with the name of the plugin (e.g. `"my-plugin"`).
 The value of this key is also an object.